CJones-Optics/lofi-player/ReadMe.md

 - *Just* Playlists, with Shuffle, Mute, and Volume Control

 # Customisability
 - User interface is customisable by adjusting the .tcss files.
-(Just fancy css)
+(Just fancy css).
+For convenience the colurs may be adjusted using the variables at the beginning of the file.
 - Features can be added by modifying the python code.

 # How to run and install